 Applying for a Permit

-You may submit an application by email to email@example.com or through the online permitting system if you have registered for an account.
+You may submit an application by email to email@example.com.
 Please review the residential permit application checklist for details on all of the required documents for your submittal.

 Up to 5 business days